jjmai/CSE13s/asgn3/README.md

 #ERRORS
-infer-out: error of possible being NULL, but made sure it isn't possible Some input pushes the second node twice, but works for majority of inputs
+infer-out: error of possible being NULL, but made sure it isn't possible For some inputs, the first node is always wrong, because code somehow pushed twice.
+But the rest of the nodes are good :(